Tachytaenius/tachy-guns/readme.md

 ### Root Packs

 These are pack you actually want to choose from and install.
-They don't conflict, you can install them all if you want.
+They don't conflict, you can install them all if you want, though don't forget to remove duplicate `TOOL` tokens from the text you add to entity definitions.
-Make sure to read the readme for the one you choose.
+Make sure to read the readme(s) for the one(s) you choose.

 - 1400: Recommended as it adheres to Dwarf Fortress' 1400 technology cutoff.
-	Adds some very old-timey weapons.
+	Adds some very old-timey weapons (handgonnes, little more than barrels on sticks).
 - 1800: Good if you want some (perhaps) more familiar weaponry to play with, while still being something classical.
 - 1945: A collection of modern-ish guns.
 	Uses a different propellant to 1800 and 1400.